 Research is risky, and the quality of an idea can be hard to judge at the beginning.
 Furthermore, it's hard to come up with something interesting if it's not fun.
-Thus, to hedge you against risk, a lot of your grade will depend on things that require only diligence, e.g., attendance and class participation.
+Thus, to encourage you to choose a fun topic and to hedge you against risk, a lot of your grade will depend on things that require only diligence, e.g., attendance and class participation.

-About 80% of the course grade will be based on two presentations: 5% for the topic, 35% for the literature review and 40% for a research proposal.
-The literature review will be judged on your ability to present one or two papers and to answer related questions from me and the class.
-The research proposal will be judged on the originality, feasibility (i.e., low cost) and interest of the research idea.
+About 80% of the course grade will be based on the two presentations: 5% for the topic, 35% for the literature review and 40% for a research proposal.
+The literature review will be judged on your ability to present one or two papers and to answer related questions from me and the rest of the class.
+The research proposal will be judged on the originality, feasibility (i.e., low cost, and interestingness of the research idea.
 Both must be submitted to me the day before your presentation.
 They will then be distributed to the class.
-The presentation of the literature review is a chance for you to check and complete your understanding.
-The presentation of your ideas is a chance to get feedback.

 Since this is a research orientated course, and the beginning of research is questioning and independent thinking, your participation in questioning is important for your learning.
-To encourage you to speak up, I will give you points for questions and comments in class.
-About 20% will be based on class participation.
-15% of this will likely be based upon quizzes to check for basic understanding of the material.
+To encourage you to speak up, I will record your questions and comments in class.
+Students will then be ranked based on this record and be allotted the 5% accordingly.
+A further 15% of the grade is based on a quiz to check for basic understanding of the material, which requires minimal preparation to do well, given steady participation.
 Thus, the total percentage of credit for the course is as follows: